 Overfilling a dumpster will result in extra fees due to it not being allowed on the road without first being lowered to an acceptable limit.
 But, by choosing dumpster rental alternative with LoadUp there are no weight limits or rules to what we can remove for you.
 With junk removal services starting at only $79, your costs start lower than the cost of dumpster rental near you.

-Things to consider before deciding on your dumpster
+Things to consider before renting a dumpster

-1. Where should I put the dumpster?
+1. Where would I put the dumpster?

 Every city and community has rules and regulations regarding the use of dumpsters.
 You will need to check with your city and your HOA, if you live in a community with one.
 Most likely, you will need to obtain a permit from the city or county you live in to have a dumpster rental on or near your property.